-- 733. During the Sochi Games, the Athlete underwent three doping controls on 13, 21 and 23 February 2014.
-On those occasions, the Athlete provided urine samples under the code numbers 2889847, 2890880 and 2890803.
-Each of those samples was transported to the Sochi Laboratory.
-The results of the subsequent analysis of the samples bearing those numbers did not reveal the presence of any prohibited substance. - 734.
+- 706. During the Sochi Games, the Athlete underwent one doping control test on 10 February 2014.
+On that occasion, the Athlete provided a urine sample under the reference number 2891439.
+This sample was transported to the Sochi Laboratory.
+The results of the subsequent analysis of the sample bearing that number did not reveal the presence of any prohibited substance. - 707.
 This case does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
 Thus, as explained above, the range of evidence that the Panel may examine for the purposes of considering whether the Athlete committed an ADRV is wider than under Article 2.1.
-Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance.

-735. The IOC DC concluded by inference that the Athlete had used a prohibited substance.
-In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the presence of the Athlete's name on the Duchess List, which Dr. Rodchenkov testified was a list of protected athletes whose use of the Duchess Cocktail during the Sochi Games was deliberately covered up; (c) the presence of multiple T marks on two of the Athlete's sample bottles from the Sochi Games; and (d) the Athlete-specific testimony of Dr. Rodchenkov, who stated that the Athlete had tested the Duchess Cocktail before the Sochi Games.
+Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance. - 708.
+The IOC DC concluded by inference that the Athlete had used a prohibited substance.
+In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the presence of the Athlete's name on the Duchess List; (c) the presence of isolated T marks on the Athlete's B sample bottle; and (d) the testimony of Dr. Rodchenkov.
 In this regard, the IOC DC explained that it

-"consider[ed] it legitimate to draw the logical implication from the fact that the urine substitution had a purpose, which was indeed served, i.e. to hide the actual use of Prohibited Substances" (para.
-453).
+"consider[ed] it legitimate to draw the logical implication from the fact that the urine substitution had a purpose, which was indeed served, i.e. to hide the actual use of Prohibited Substances".